 Yes, this recipe for spinach artichoke dip is perfect to freeze!
 You have two options:

 - Freeze before baking.
-You can also make the low carb spinach artichoke dip ahead and when you’re at step 4 (and ready to bake it), simply cover it tightly and freeze.
+You can also make the dip ahead and when you’re at step 4 (and ready to bake it), simply cover it tightly and freeze.
 Let it thaw in the refrigerator and bake as directed.

 - Freeze leftovers.
 If you have leftover spinach and artichoke dip, simply store it in an airtight container and freeze.
 Reheat in the microwave or oven.